Pratham05/beat-covid19/README.md

-# BEAT COVID19
+# BEAT COVID-19
 A website intended to provide useful information about the coronavirus pandemic in Australia.
 It includes the following:
-* Description of the desease
+* Description of the disease
 * Known Symptoms
 * Precautionary measures
 * Live report of world cases